StimulCross/donation-alerts/packages/api/README.md

 This returns an array of [DonationAlertsDonation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonation.html) objects.

-The example above gets only the first page of donations.
-To get a specific page, you can pass pagination data as the second argument.
+This method returns an array of [DonationAlertsDonation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonation.html) objects.
+By default, only the first page of donations is returned; to request a specific page, pass pagination options as the second argument:

 ```ts
 const userId = 123456789;
 const donations = await apiClient.donations.getDonations(userId, { page: 2 });
 ```

-#### `getAllDonations`
+##### getAllDonations

-If you want to get all donations you can use [getAllDonations](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonationsApi.html#getAllDonations) method.
+If you need to fetch all donations at once, you can use the [getAllDonations](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonationsApi.html#getAllDonations) method:

 ```ts
 const donations = await apiClient.donations.getAllDonations(123456789);
 ```

-Returns an array of [DonationAlertsDonation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonation.html) objects.
+This returns an array of [DonationAlertsDonation](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonation.html) objects.

 > [!WARNING]
-> Use with caution.
-This method can return a huge amount of data and can take a very long time.
-It is possible that your application will crash.
+> Use this method with caution.
+Retrieving all donations can result in a significant amount of data and may take a long time, potentially causing performance issues or application crashes.

-#### `createDonationsPaginator`
+##### createDonationsPaginator

-The more flexible way to get user donations is by using the [DonationAlertsApiPaginator](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html) class.
-It allows you to navigate pages in both directions and keeps track of the current state.
+For more flexible pagination, the [DonationAlertsApiPaginator](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html) class is available.
+This paginator allows you to navigate pages in both directions while keeping track of the current state.

 ```ts
 const userId = 123456789;
 const paginator = apiClient.donations.createDonationsPaginator(userId);
 ```

-After creating a paginator instance, you can use its methods to navigate pages:
+Once you have a paginator instance, you can navigate between pages using its methods:

-- [getNext](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getNext) - Gets the next page.
-If you reached the last page, this method returns an empty array.
+- [getNext](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getNext) – Retrieves the next page.
+Returns an empty array if there are no further pages.
-- [getPrev](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getPrev) - Gets the previous page.
-If you already on the first page, this method returns it back.
+- [getPrev](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getPrev) – Retrieves the previous page.
+If already on the first page, it returns that same page.
-- [getPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getPage) - Gets the specified page.
-If page does not exist, this method returns an empty array.
+- [getPage](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getPage) – Retrieves a specific page.
+If the page does not exist, it returns an empty array.
-- [getAll](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getAll) - Gets all available donations.
-Use it carefully because this can return a huge amount of data and take a lot of time.
+- [getAll](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsApiPaginator.html#getAll) – Retrieves all available donations.
+Use with caution due to potential performance drawbacks.

 ```ts
 const nextPage = await paginator.getNext();